-Teenagers often seek independence from their family, which allows them to further define who they are as a person and to develop their own goals and direction in life.
+Teenagers often seek independence from their families, which allows them to further define who they are as a person and to develop their own goals and direction in life.
 They use home and family as an anchor to help them stay grounded, while they explore the possibilities of life.
 At-Risk teenagers, on the other hand, tend to avoid spending any time with their family or with other adults who might provide supervision.
 They see adults as “the problem”, rather than as a role model or support.

 Sexually Aware vs. Sexually Acting Out

 While it is normal for teenagers to become more aware of their sexuality and to begin to develop an interest in sexual relationships, it doesn’t mean that they will automatically begin to act out sexually.
-Conversely, At-Risk teenagers often get involved in risky sexual behavior and pursue multiple sexual partners without regard to consequences.
+Conversely, At-Risk teenagers often get involved in risky sexual behavior and pursue multiple sexual partners without regard for consequences.

 Socially Involved vs. Substance Abuse

 It is normal for teenagers to want to spend time with friends.
 Developing healthy friendships is an important milestone of adolescence.
 For some, however, socializing often involves drinking or doing drugs.
 While most teenagers are exposed to drinking and drugs, it is not true that “everyone is doing it.”
 There are many teenagers that socialize with friends without using drugs or alcohol.
-At Risk kids tend to seek out alcohol and drugs and over time tend to socialize only with other teenagers that are using alcohol or drugs.
+At-risk kids tend to seek out alcohol and drugs and over time tend to socialize only with other teenagers that are using alcohol or drugs.
 The purpose of getting together with friends is to “party” and “get high”.
-As a result, friendships become secondary to the drugs and alcohol.
+As a result, friendships become secondary to drugs and alcohol.

 Moody at times vs. Mood Swings with Intensity